pegasus-isi/pegasus/doc/sphinx/creating-workflows.rst

    is available

 4. **type** - The type of transformation.
-Whether it is installed ("INSTALLED") on the remote site or is availabe to stage ("STAGEABLE").
+Whether it is installed ("INSTALLED") on the remote site or is available to stage ("STAGEABLE").

 5. **arch, os, osrelease, osversion** - The arch/os/osrelease/osversion